There is a difference between theoretical knowledge and practical knowledge.

 - Flat knitted wool is less airy and is in closer contact with the body and therefore leads better, compared with circular knitted or terry-knitted wool that are more airy and really warm in comparison.
 There is also woolnet, double-wool and so on for different activities and weather.

 - Make lists before going out.
 Take notes during.
 Follow-up afterwards.

 - There are many different hard-shell jackets on the market.
-To keep it simple a shell jacket can be made of 2, 2.5 or 3-layers, and they all have the same intention — keeping you protected from the elements.
-Sometimes a 2-layer piece will include a third moisture-wicking layer, but it is not bonded and hangs loose within the garment.
-This “2.5” layer protects the membrane as body oils and moisture can contaminate it and degrade performance.
+To keep it simple a shell jacket can be made of 2, 2,5 or 3-layers, and they all have the same intention — keeping you protected from the elements.
+2,5-layer garments have a print on the inside that protects the membrane from wear and tear and helps moisture transportation.
 For most people a 2-layer jacket is a good balance of being a packable size, prize and quality.
 If, however, you require a jacket that needs to take a lot of punishment on a daily basis, the more expensive 3-layer might be the better option.

 If you are into wearing heavy backpacks then the 3-layer variant is sturdier, but in some 3-layer jackets you could sound “crunchy” as you move around because of the fabric.
 Especially in older models.